Motivic invariants of symmetric powers of curves: General Theorems

 He \cite{Mat} also computed Chern classes of $\sE_n$ and showed that for $n \geq 2g-1$ and $ 0 \leq i \leq n-g+1$, we have

 where $\theta\colon J(C) \to J(C)$ is the automorphism such that $\theta(y ) = (-y + c)$ with $c\in J(C)$ being the class of the canonical divisor on $C$.

-We now specialise \thmref{thm:thm-A} to the sequence $C(n)$ but we still take a general functor which satisfies projection formula, projective bundle formula and certain assumptions similar to that of in \thmref{thm:thm-A}.
-Observe that \thmref{thm:thm-A} along with \lemref{lem:inj} and \lemref{lem:surj} immediately implies
+We now specialise \thmref{thm:thm-A} to the sequence $C(n)$ but we still take a general functor which satisfies the projection formula, the projective bundle formula and certain assumptions similar to that in \thmref{thm:thm-A}.
+Observe that \thmref{thm:thm-A} along with Lemmas \ref{lem:inj} and \ref{lem:surj} immediately implies the following.